Akshay-A-Kulkarni/Distributed-Joins-In-MapReduce/TriangleCount-ReplicatedJoin/README.txt

 4) Edit the Makefile to customize the environment at the top.
 	Sufficient for standalone: hadoop.root, jar.name, local.input
 	Other defaults acceptable for running standalone.
+	NOTE: make sure to set a number for Max-Filter (default is full set 1000 [set to -1 for all nodes])
 5) Standalone Hadoop:
 	make switch-standalone		-- set standalone Hadoop environment (execute once) make local